PaddlePaddle/Paddle/doc/design/cpp_data_feeding.md

 }
 ```

-Two things are worth mentioning when considering these two programs:
+Two important considerations for these programs are as follows:

 1. The multiple\_reader is the batch\_reader's underlying reader, and the batch\_reader is the double\_buffer\_reader's underlying reader. `read_op`, `has_next_op` and other reader related ops will only invoke the top-most reader.
 In this case, it's the double\_buffer\_reader.